SuiNSdapp/docs/contracts/controller.md

 - secret: the secret string used to make commitment in the first transaction
 - payment: coin object used to pay for the domain registration

-Final step to register for a domain, this will add a new record into `Registry`, mints a new `RegistrationNFT` NFT represents for the owner of the domain and sends it to `owner` (anyone holds this NFT can claim for domain ownership).
+Final step to register for a domain, this will add a new record into `Registry`, mints a new `RegistrationNFT` NFT representing for the owner of the domain and sends it to `owner` (anyone holds this NFT can claim for domain ownership).
-This function opens for everyone.
+This function is open to everyone.

 Error codes: